Medical Detoxification for Drugs or Alcohol Withdrawal

 Detoxification is not a perfect process — the duration is different for everyone depending on when reliance on the medication subsidies and the patient feels they are stable enough to enter the next stage of treatment.
 It is important to note that detoxification is absolutely not the only form of treatment an individual struggling with addiction should partake in, rather it should be followed by other forms of rehabilitation.

-Other Methods of Detox
+Methods of Detoxification

 Sometimes, individuals with addiction choose not to go through with medical withdrawal or are put in a position where they do not have access to a facility when in withdrawal (i.e. those in prison).
 Although a medically supervised detox is recommended and the safest most effective manner of detoxification, there are alternatives that can be partaken in.